LoopKit/LoopWorkspace/fastlane/testflight.md

 - If you disable any automation (both variables set to `false`), no updates, keep-alive or building happens when Build Loop runs
 - If you disabled just scheduled synchronization (`SCHEDULED_SYNC` set to`false`), it will only run once a month, on the first of the month, no update will happen; keep-alive will run
 - If you disabled just scheduled build (`SCHEDULED_BUILD` set to`false`), it will run once weekly, every Wednesday, to check for changes; if there are changes, it will update and build; keep-alive will run

+## What if I build using more than one GitHub username

+This is not typical.
+But if you do use more than one GitHub username, follow these steps at the time of the annual certificate renewal.

+1. After the certificates were removed (nuked) from username1 Match-Secrets storage, you need to switch to username2
+1. Add the variable FORCE_NUKE_CERTS=true to the username2/Trio repository
+1. Run the action Create Certificate (or Build, but Create is faster)
+1. Immediately set FORCE_NUKE_CERTS=false or delete the variable

+Now certificates for username2 have been cleared out of Match-Secrets storage for username2.
+Building can proceed as usual for both username1 and username2.